 - Banners that use a reasonable amount of screen space and are easily dismissible

 Image Source: Google

 Every company struggles with deciding what’s essential to delivering an exceptional mobile experience and how to help customers satisfy their needs quickly and smoothly.
-Marketing may want to add a new sharing widget on the home page of the site, while sales asks to build a live chat box, and leadership finds a pop-up to promote an upcoming webinar to be crucial to the website.
-The key here is to make intelligent compromises and always make sure that you are delivering what the customers want.
+Marketing may want to add a new sharing widget on the site’s home page, while sales asks to build a live chat box, and leadership finds a pop-up to promote an upcoming webinar to be crucial to the website.
+The key here is to make intelligent compromises and always ensure that you are delivering what the customers want.

 A customer feedback management system plays a crucial role in keeping your company in tune with the customers.
 In the end, all you want is to align your customers with your business goals and enable them to do business with you.
 So, make it easy for them to meet their needs when they are on your mobile site, and they’ll keep coming back.